-Eastern Community Homes has been formed to act as an independent, not-for profit Hub for community-led housing in the East of England.
+Eastern Community Homes is an independent, not-for profit Hub for community-led housing in the East of England.
 It aims to increase the supply of community-led housing, primarily affordable homes, to meet local needs in the area covered by the Hub and support community groups in fulfilling their visions for community-led housing, whether this is through Community Land Trusts (CLTs), cooperatives, co-housing schemes, self-help housing, group self-build, or almshouses.

-The support will be carried out through a team of Rural Housing Enablers and accredited Community-Led Housing Advisors represented in each of the 6 counties (Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk, Suffolk) in the East of England.
+The support is carried out by a team of Rural Housing Enablers and accredited Community-Led Housing Advisors represented in each of the 6 counties (Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk, Suffolk) in the East of England.
 Get in contact with them here.
-Whilst the advisors will provide the majority of the support, we also have networks of Technical Advisors (such as architects), Housing Associations, and Local Authorities to offer advice in their specific areas.
+Whilst the advisors provide the majority of the support, we also have networks of technical advisors (such as architects), housing associations, and local authorities to offer advice in their specific areas.

 There are various stages in the Community-Led Housing process where Eastern Community Homes can provide support:

 - Getting Started – the first steps in beginning community-led housing projects in your community

 - Governance – ensuring effective governance of your group is essential to achieving successful outcomes